lackhead/dotfiles/README.md

 # Chad's Linux Config files

 This is my collection of dotfiles for `zsh`, `vim`, and `iTerm2`.
 The general concept I follow is a pretty common one– using a bare git repo (stored in `~/.dotconf`) with the work tree pointed at my home directory.
 I find this pretty easy to use- no special tools/scripts (just an alias), no symlinks to manage, version control, and easy replication.
 You can also edit any dot file directly on whatever box you may be using and can easily merge it back into this repo using standard `git` commands if desired.
-Also, I use this as a sparse tree so that I can ignore non-dotfile files (e.g. README.md) that I want to have in the repo but aren't used for configs; the only upshot here is that when using `git add` you need to remember to include a `--sparse` flag

 ## The Initial Repo Build
 Here are the commands I used to create this repo: